Skip to content

 Radiant heat metric ✓ Estimated kW/m² overlay mapped to AS 3959 thresholds Qualitative ✓ Quantitative kW/m² Qualitative Test-standard-based (ASTM)

-Vegetation trade-off Separate system (references FireSmart) ✓ Explicit — more veg mgmt = lower CC ✓ Integral to BAL ✓ Defensible space zones 100ft defensible space required
+Vegetation trade-off Separate system (references vegetation management programs) ✓ Explicit — more veg mgmt = lower CC ✓ Integral to BAL ✓ Defensible space zones 100ft defensible space required

-Construction detail ✓ Specification-grade — 6 modules + 3 TBs General recommendations by CC ✓ Detailed by BAL per element Ignition-resistant class specs Prescriptive by element + test standard
+Construction detail ✓ Designer-ready — 6 modules + 3 TBs General recommendations by CC ✓ Detailed by BAL per element Ignition-resistant class specs Prescriptive by element + test standard

 Wall assembly design ✓ Full layered assembly (TB-01) Cladding classification only Cladding + subframe by BAL Ignition-resistant classification ASTM E2707 wall penetration test